jonchuaenzhe/ros-gazebo-quadcopter/README.md

 ```
 ### Modification

-The key files are hosted in the folder workspace/src/ee4308/ee4308_hector/scripts/
+The key files are hosted in the folder: workspace/src/ee4308/ee4308_hector/scripts/
 1. "hector_master.py" contains the finite state machine logic for controlling the quadcopter's behaviour
 2. "hector_move.py" contains the PID controller for the quadcopter's motion
 3. "hector_motion.py" contains the EKF implementation to estimate the pose of the quadcopter from the sensor data